champsproject/ldds/paper/paper.md

 \end{cases}
 \end{equation}

-In the following figure we show the output produced by the LDDS software package for the standard map using the model parameter value $K=1.2$.
+In the following figure, we show the output produced by the LDDS software package for the standard map using the model parameter value $K=1.2$.

 ![Lagrangian descriptor for the standard map \label{fig:standard_map}](stdMap.png)